theRanken/ectype/README.md

-# Archetype - Supercharge Your Enums
+# Ectype - Supercharge Your Enums

 A PHP library that provides powerful traits and attributes to enhance your enums with labels, collections, and Laravel translation support.